Medically reviewed by Dr Rick Singh – Chief Medical Officer at NextCare.

 Common Symptoms of Norovirus Infection

 The hallmark norovirus symptoms include nausea, vomiting, diarrhea, and stomach cramping.
-These symptoms usually appear within 12 to 48 hours after exposure.
+These symptoms typically appear within 12 to 48 hours after exposure.

 Gastrointestinal Symptoms